Andrea Cruz had something to prove – so she did.

 The program was implemented in 2008 after school officials hired a consultant to determine what was done well at the high school and what could be improved.
 They learned that, while they were providing enough extra help for students with lower skill levels, they didn’t have equal services for students with average-to-above-average skills.

-A study committee reviewed several different programs, and decided IB was the right fit.
+A study committee reviewed several different

 “We felt that IB matched our school’s philosophy,” Collins said.